 Can’t stand boring fast fashion any longer and fed up with the same old fashion?
 Then the Komische Oper’s costume sale is just the place for you.
 From colourful tights and admiral’s uniforms to baroque dresses and fairy wings, right through to corsair hats, you’ll find everything here that has previously graced the theatre’s stage – and at bargain prices ranging from 1 to 200 euros.

-Every item has a special story to tell and is perfect for adding that extra touch to your streetwear or for dramatic performances in the comfort of your own home.
-Clear the stage and join the fun!
+Every piece has a special story to tell and is perfect for adding that extra touch to your streetwear or for dramatic performances in your own home.
+Clear the stage and join the fray!

 Where: Bismarckstraße 110, Charlottenburg-Wilmersdorf